Be a good Do-bee and wipe down that equipment after use.

 -Avoid contact with your skin during the cleaning process.

--Long athletic pants to reduce directly touching seats.
+-Long athletic pants to reduce direct contact with seats.

--A long tee shirt for resistance training when you come into contact with the pads and support.
+-A long T-shirt for resistance training when you come into contact with the pads and support.

--When you get home, take off the clothes, and wash.
+-When you get home, take off the clothes and wash them.

 Select References